George Gordon Meade Memorial: Design and location

 The memorial is located on the 300 block of Pennsylvania Avenue NW in the Judiciary Square neighborhood of Washington, D.C.
 It stands in front of the E. Barrett Prettyman United States Courthouse and across the street from the National Gallery of Art's East Building.
-The memorial is sited in the center of a public plaza and small park.
+The memorial is situated in the center of a public plaza and small park.

 The cylindrical marble and granite sculpture is 10.6 ft tall and 9 ft wide.
 Meade is depicted in his military uniform and standing at the front of the sculpture.
 A male, winged figure representing War is on the rear side of the sculpture and is flanked by two memorial tablets.
 Six allegorical figures representing qualities the artist believed necessary in a great military leader are on the sides of the sculpture: Chivalry, Energy, Fame, Loyalty, Military Courage, and Progress.
 The male figure of Loyalty, on the proper right, and female figure of Chivalry, on the proper left, are removing Meade's military cloak, representing the "cloak of battle" that Meade leaves behind.
 The figure representing Loyalty holds a wreath and garlands behind Meade representing his accomplishments.
 The female figure representing Fame is behind Loyalty and is supported by the male figure of Energy.
 Behind Chivalry is the male figure of Progress and male figure of Military Courage.
 The latter is locking arms with War.
 A gold finial of the state seal of Pennsylvania is at the top of the memorial.
 The Milford pink granite base is 7.4 ft tall with a diameter of 20.10 ft.

 Inscriptions on the memorial include the following: